| John Grey Blount

 Henry Clay in 1844.
 He is a Mason, and Mrs. Blount is a member of the

 Missionary Baptist Church.
+GOODSPEED'S

-HISTORY OF TENNESSEE
+HISTORY OF TENNESSEECarroll County, Tennessee

 1887